RigoAR/first/README.md

 ### Break down of unit tests

-Tests the board class's 4 shifting methods, is board full method,  etc
+Tests the board class's 4 shifting methods and associated methods

 ## Author